Target Controllability Scores for Actuation-Constrained Network Intervention: Conclusions

 \subsection{Summary}

 This paper introduced the target controllability score (TCS) as a dynamics-aware centrality metric tailored to scenarios in which only a designated subset of nodes is actuated and only task-relevant outputs are evaluated.
 We formalized target VCS/AECS as solutions to finite-horizon optimization problems built on the output controllability Gramian, and established existence and (for almost all horizons) uniqueness.
+In contrast to the standard full-state setting, our analysis also showed that target VCS/AECS can behave qualitatively differently, because projection onto the target nodes changes the underlying Gramian structure.
 To enable scalable computation, we proposed a projected-gradient scheme and a reduced virtual system that retains the target variables while capturing their coupling to the rest of the network.
 Our theory shows that, for a fixed time horizon, the approximation error is mainly determined by the strength of the cross-coupling between target and non-target nodes and by the short-term contraction or growth rate of the dynamics, as quantified by the logarithmic norm.
 Empirical studies on human brain networks (88 individuals) corroborate the theoretical analysis.
 At short horizons, both target VCS and target AECS are accurately approximated by their reduced counterparts.
 At longer horizons, target AECS remains robust---consistently identifying the same key regions---whereas target VCS becomes sensitive to time scale and exhibits larger approximation discrepancies.